CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab1.md

+# Day-01

-## Task 1: Configure Threat Policies in Microsoft Defender for Office 365
+# Lab 01: Configure Threat Policies in Microsoft Defender for Office 365

 In this task, you will enable Microsoft Defender CSPM for your environment and configure both standard and strict protection policies using Microsoft Defender XDR.